songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Introduction

-How to select the model as you are facing a larger number of competing models in your analyses?
+How to select the model as a larger number of competing models in your analyses?
 Using stepwise multiple regression, or the Information Theoretic Analysis?
-Whittingham et al. (2006) found 57% of 65 papers published in three leading ecological journals used a stepwise approach.
-Although the stepwise regression include several principal drawbacks, such as bias in parameter estimation, inconsistencies among model selection algorithms, an inherent problems of multiple hypothesis testing, and an inappropriate focus or reliance on a single best model, it is still widely used.
-For the detail mechanisms underlying these shortages of stepwise regression is not the scope of this blog.
-In this blog, I will introduce how to use the AIC to make the model selection.
+Whittingham *et al.* (2006) found 57% of 65 papers published in three leading ecological journals (*Ecology Letters*, *Journal of Applied Ecology*, and *Animal Behaviour*) used a stepwise approach.
+Although the stepwise regression includes several principal drawbacks, such as bias in parameter estimation, inconsistencies among model selection algorithms, an inherent problems of multiple hypothesis testing, and an inappropriate focus or reliance on a single best model, it is still widely used.
+For the detail mechanisms underlying these shortages of stepwise regression is not the scope of this paper.
+In this paper, I will introduce how to use the AIC for the model selection.

-The [Thousand Island Lake](http://sixf.org/en/pages/thousand-island-lake/)(hereafter, the Lake for simplify) locates at the western Zhejiang Province, eastern China.
-It was created in 1959 by the damming construction.
-Flooding more than 500 km^2, in formed 1078 islands with area > 0.25 ha at 108 m water-level, which is a natural experiment for the studying of island biogeography, and conservation biology.
-[Our group](http://mypage.zju.edu.cn/personnelCard/pingding) began to survey the bird communities since 2002, and now expanded to many biological categories, e.g. spider, reptiles, amphibians, snake, monkey, insects, small mammals, butterflies and vegetation monitoring.
-It is a rapidly growing project as welcome all the ecologists who have an interest.
-Just several months ago, I talked with the spider Dr. Wu in our group who forces on the spider researches, and discuss the possibility of analyzing the relationship between bird richness and fengshui.
+The [Thousand Island Lake](http://sixf.org/en/pages/thousand-island-lake/)(hereafter, the Lake) locates at the western Zhejiang Province, eastern China.
+It was created in 1959 by the construction of Xin'anjiang Dam.
+Flooding around 500 km^2, it formed 1078 islands with area > 0.25 ha at 108 m water-level, which is a natural experiment for the studying of island biogeography, and conservation biology.
+[Our group](http://mypage.zju.edu.cn/personnelCard/pingding) began to survey the bird communities since 2002, and now expanded to many biological categories, e.g. spiders, reptiles, amphibians, snakes, monkeys, insects, small mammals, butterflies and plants.
+It is a rapidly growing project and welcomes all the ecologists who have an interest to participate in.
+Just several months ago, I talked with the spider Dr. Wu in our group who has special interests in the spider researches, and discussed the possibility of analyzing the relationship between bird richness and fengshui.
 Yes, I know it is not easy to explain the word fengshui in English which is a special culture existing in Chinese history.
-Fengshui may be simply similar as good luck.
-For example, when someone was diseased, his/her family will try to find some place have a good fengshui to build the tomb as hope he/she will have another good destination after died.
+Fengshui may be simply explained as good luck.
+For example, when someone was passed away, his/her family will try to find some place have good fengshui to build the tomb as hope he/she will have another good living place after died.

-Here, I employed the method of model selection and multimodel inference to analysis the determinants of the bird richness and tomb occurrence on the islands.
-This blog addressed these questions: 1) What is the AIC?
+Here, I employed the method of model selection and multimodel inference to analyze the determinants of the bird richness and tomb occupancy on the islands.
+This paper addressed these questions: 1) What is the AIC?
 Does it mean the American International College?
 2) the key processes to run the multimodel inference.
 3) the determinants of the bird and tomb distribution on the islands.

 ## Materials and Methods

 ### Study area and island attributes

-We stratified randomly sampled 40 islands across the area and isolation gradients at the Lake.Since 2002, many islands attributes were measured which relate to bird richness, such as island area, isolation, plant richness, habitat types, perimeter, perimeter to area ratio (PAR), shape index (SI), and elevation.
-I also imagined several island attributed that may relate to discover the tombs on the islands, such as convex, slope, aspect, Al, Si, sand, and pH.
+We sampled 40 islands randomly stratified across the area and isolation gradients at the Lake.Since 2002, many islands attributes were measured which are related to bird richness, including area, isolation, plant richness, habitat types, perimeter, perimeter to area ratio (PAR), shape index (SI), and elevation.
+I also imagined several island attributed that may relate to discover the tombs on the islands, such as convex, slope, aspect, Al, Si, and sand index.

-The elements of Al and Si are the main substances of earth which has a good material for waterproof.
-The index of sand means the possibility of building a tomb on the island, because it is impossible to find a tomb on sand. pH might be related to the organic materiel on the tomb.
+The elements of Al and Si are the main substances of Kaolin clay which is a good kind of soil for waterproof.
+The index of sand means the possibility of building a tomb on the island, because it is impossible to find a tomb in the sand. pH value is an indicator of the organic meterials in the tomb.
 Other factors, e.g. SI, convex, slope and aspect are the key indicators for fengshui.
-For example, a mountain with a perfect round shape, thick earth and high plant richness is the priority place to set a tomb.
+For example, a mountain with a perfect circle, thick soil and high plant richness is the priority place to set a tomb.

 ### AIC